 - 11. What happens if I violate probation in California?

-- 12. Can I get my criminal record expunged once I complete probation?
+- 12. Can I get my criminal record expunged?

-Almost anyone convicted of a misdemeanor can receive summary probation.2
+Almost anyone convicted of misdemeanor offenses can receive summary probation.2

 The purpose of the program is to: